GreenDelta/openLCA2-manual/src/epds/soda4lca.md

 ![](../media/soda4lca_3.png)

 With an active database, it's possible, then, to import the results by right-clicking on the desired entry and selecting "import selected".
+To ensure an smooth integration of the EPD in your database make sure that you use a EN15804-compatible database like the [EN15804 version of ecoinvent](https://nexus.openlca.org/database/EN15804%20add-on).

 ![](../media/soda4lca_4.png)